 Crossroads

-Services offered during the program include shelter, independent living skills training, counseling, case management, employment search, tutoring, health care, and residential assistance.
+Services offered during the program include shelter, independent living skills training, case management, employment search support, tutoring, health care, and residential assistance.

-After graduating from Crossroads, participants have access to a variety of services including advocacy; employment and educational assistance; case management; crisis intervention; rental assistance; and emotional support and guidance.
+After completing the Crossroads, participants have access to a variety of services including advocacy; employment and educational assistance; case management; crisis intervention; rental assistance; and emotional support and guidance.
 All services are free of charge.

 Transitional Living Shelter:

-Youth live in the Kevin J. Moody Youth Home, a 24-hour supervised group residence, while receiving case management and life skills training.
+Youth live in the Jackson House, a 24-hour supervised group residence, while receiving case management and life skills training.
 Transitional living shelter provides a safe, stable, and structured learning environment for the young person.
 Youth rotate cooking and chore responsibilities.

 Day Case Management Services: